Family Birth Center

 If you require a cesarean section, we have two operating rooms right in the birth center.
 We are backed by the most up-to-date technology and services available in our area.

-Should your infant require emergency care, our specialized neonatal intensive care team is available around the clock to quickly transport babies to a nearby neonatal intensive care unit.
+Should your infant require emergency care, our specialized neonatal intensive care team is available around the clock to care for your infant in our Level II Neonatal Intensive Care Unit (NICU).

 Our staff is trained to help families through a difficult time such as with a miscarriage, stillbirth or a newborn death.
 Our nurses, social workers and chaplains can help coordinate details and provide you with resources to ease you through your loss.